 Team signs six players from the state of Utah.

-During his time with the Utes, Crawford has had seven pitchers drafted, most notably Tyler Wagner, who was a fourth-round pick to the Milwaukee Brewers in 2012.
-Wagner set a school record with 17 saves during his career and was a 2014 all-star in the Florida State League.
-Utah had three pitchers drafted in 2014 - two-time honorable mention Pac-12 selection Mitch Watrous was an eighth-round selection followed by Nick Green in the 10th round and Tanner Banks in the 18th round.
-Rick Anton was an eighth-round selection to the Dodgers in 2011 after leading the conference in wins and ranking third in strikeouts in 2011.
-Brian Budrow and Jordan Whatcott were each drafted in 2009.
+During his time with the Utes, Crawford has had eight pitchers drafted, most notably Tyler Wagner, who was a fourth-round pick to the Milwaukee Brewers in 2012 and made his major league debut in 2015.
+Of the eight pitchers drafted, five have gone in the first 10 rounds.
+Most recently, Bret Helton was a ninth-round pick in 2015.
+Two-time honorable mention Pac-12 selection Mitch Watrous was an eighth-round selection in 2014 followed by Nick Green in the 10th round that year.
+Rick Anton was an eighth-round selection to the Dodgers in 2011 after leading the conference in wins.

-Individually, Watrous finished second in the Pac-12 in batters struck out looking in 2014.
-Dalton Carroll allowed just 11 walks to rank second in the league.
+Individually, Jayson Rose finished tied for ninth in the Pac-12 in strikeouts as a freshman en-route to honorable mention All-Pac-12 honors last season.
+Rose was ranked by D1Baseball.com as the 36th-best prospect for the 2017 MLB draft entering the 2016 season.
+Watrous finished second in the Pac-12 in batters struck out looking in 2014 while Dalton Carroll allowed just 11 walks to rank second in the league.
 In 2013, Watrous was tied for sixth in the Pac-12 in batters struck out looking.
 He was tied for fourth in the Pac-12 in fewest earned runs allowed and tied for second in fewest doubles allowed in 2012.

 Crawford previously spent two seasons as associate head coach at Yavapai College where the Roughriders were 41-16-1 in 2008.
 They climbed to as high as No. 9 in the national polls, and won their league with a 30-8 mark.
-Crawford's pitching staff was one of six schools in the 13-team league with an earned-run average below 4.00 (3.81).
 Yavapai was fourth in the conference in strikeouts (393).